 Windows PowerShell is a powerful tool used by many administrators and users to automate and control many aspects of the Windows operating system.
 However, with such power comes great responsibility and the inevitable abuse by bad actors to infiltrate your device and infect it with malware is now a harsh reality.
+Fileless PowerShell attacks are now involved in nearly all new attack vectors.

 Attack vectors are getting more sophisticated every day.
 The significant increase in fileless based attacks is on the rise, with 77% of successful attacks now using fileless exploits (PeerLyst) to evade traditional signature based AntiVirus (AV) software.
-Fileless based PowerShell attacks are now the preferred weapon of choice for many of these attacks because it provides a number of techniques for bypassing existing security.
+Fileless PowerShell attacks are now the preferred weapon of choice for many of these attacks because it provides a number of techniques for bypassing existing security.
 Not least of all, the ability to run directly in memory and remotely download payloads.

 Most security products find PowerShell attack vectors hard to stop because they cannot rely on signatures.
 Since the PowerShell is a core part of the operating system, can be easily obfuscated and bypasses application whitelisting, attack scripts can evade detection from most security software.
 We discuss some of the mechanisms employed by malware leveraging PowerShell scripts below.